 We're a national agency, but Indiana is one of our top states for workers' comp coverage.
 That's because we partner with over 35 insurance companies who specialize in workers' compensation.
 They're eager to quote your coverage.

 IN Workers' Comp Specialists

-Indiana is the forth cheapest state in the country for buying Workers' Compensation Insurance.
+Indiana has the 4th lowest average rates in the country for buying Workers' Compensation Insurance.
 Many employers are still paying too much for their coverage by not taking advantage of all the programs and credits available.
 At Workers' Compensation Shop.com we can save you money on your Workers' Compensation Insurance Policy.
 Start an online quote to find the many ways we can help your business.

 IN Class Codes